 Issues about war and peace, disarmament and non-proliferation can be daunting.
 Many people live in war-torn regions, and they understand first hand what it means to exist under conditions of conflict.
-Others live in communities free of armed violence, but there may be wars and conflicts fuelled by their governments in other parts of the world.
+Others live in communities free of armed violence, but there may be wars and conflicts fueled by their governments in other parts of the world.
 Some people may experience conflict at home.
 Others still may come from prosperous nations but live in poverty stricken neighborhoods where armed violence may be a part of daily life.

 Express Yourself!
 Start A Club!
 Voice Your Concern!

-One way to initiate studying and discussing issues related to nuclear disarmament is to start a school club, as a during or after-school programme.
-Do Something.Org has a great guide to get you started.
+One way to initiate studying and discussing issues related to nuclear disarmament is to start a school club, as a during or after-school program.
 School clubs will spark the interest of participants and encourage them to read related material to better familiarize themselves with disarmament issues.
 It is important to create forums for discussion which allow for healthy exchange of ideas, and inspire participants to become actively engaged.

 Create an Event!

 Activism for disarmament is often strengthened by public events.
 A well-timed event can disseminate information for awareness, crystallize different but related issues, mobilize people into social movements, raise money for projects, create new networks of interested groups, make visible the critical issues, promote upcoming events, as well as educate and train people to become agents for social change.
 Here are several ‘event’ examples that can inspire action for disarmament.